Benjikuo/Data-structure-visualization/README.md

 <br>

 ## 🧩 Features
-- Interactive Visualizations – Each data structure and algorithm is demonstrated with clear, animated graphics using p5.js.
+- 🚀 Interactive Visualizations – Dynamic and intuitive demonstrations of data structures and algorithms built with p5.js.
-- Modular Pages – The website is organized into four main categories: basic structures, searching, sorting, and trees.
+- 📂 Modular Architecture – Organized into four main sections: Basic Structures, Searching, Sorting, and Trees, ensuring clear separation of concepts.
-- Hands-On Demonstrations – Users can interact with operations such as enqueue/dequeue, push/pop, or watch step-by-step sorting animations.
+- ✋ Hands-On Operations – Users can directly perform actions such as push/pop or enqueue/dequeue to observe structural changes in real time.
-- Algorithm Step Animation – Sorting and searching algorithms display each step in motion to show what happens behind the scenes.
+- 🎞️ Step-By-Step Algorithm Animations – Searching and sorting algorithms are visualized frame-by-frame to reveal internal processes.
-- Clean and Simple UI – Designed with separate pages and clear navigation, making each concept easy to explore independently.
+- 🧼 Clean and Minimal Interface – A simple and accessible UI design allows each topic to be explored independently with minimal distraction.
-- GitHub Pages Deployment – Fully accessible online with no installation required.

 <br>